mlaroy/Drupal-8-Starter-Gulp-SASS/README.md

 > ######  DEV BUILD
 > #######  Please note this is a work in progress.
 It is currently untested, and edited as a fork from kurtisdunn/Drupal-8-Starter-Gulp-SASS, with a major overhaul to the Gulp workflow.

-# Drupal 8 Gulp Starter
+# Drupal 8 Webpack Starter
 A starter theme for Drupal 8 using Drush CLI, KSS, Gulp + BrowserSync for automation.